maierfelix/dawn-ray-tracing/RT_SPEC.md

 ##### destroy
 Destroys the acceleration container.

-##### getHandle

-Returns a BigInt representing the memory handle to the internal acceleration container.

 ##### updateInstance
 Updates the state of an instance inside a Top-Level container.

 | Type | Description |